Smithfield, South Australia: Early Settlement

 Smithfield was an early settlement established between Salisbury and Gawler.
 Originally named ‘Smith’s Creek’ after John Smith a Scottish pioneer and one of the first european settlers in the area.
 In 1847 Smith was granted sections 1714, 1715 and 1719 along the Main North Road in the Hundred of Munno Para.
 The first home Smith built for his family was on Section 1714 with part of the building being used as the first inn in the area.
 Within six years he had purchased fourteen more sections of land and became the largest land owner in the area.
 Other early land owners who established farms in the district were also Scottish immigrants including James Umpherston, Gavin Scoular (a nephew of James Umpherston) who established Blair Farm and Hon.
-Thomas Hogarth M.P who built a homestead called Blair Place both located to the east on the hills face.
+Thomas Hogarth M.P who built a homestead called Blair Place both located to the east on the hills face which following residential subdivisions commencing in the late 1970s was renamed to the suburb of Craigmore the meaning in Scottish for "Craig" is "rocky hill" and "More" is "big".